-Further, as required by the UAE Federal Decree Law No. (32) of 2021, we report that for the year ended 31 December 2022:
+Further, as required by the UAE Federal Decree Law No. (32) of 2021, we report that for the year ended 31 December 2023:

-- We have obtained all the information we considered necessary for the purposes of our audit; - The consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Decree Law No. (32) of 2021; - The Group has maintained proper books of account; - The financial information included in the Report of Board of Directors is consistent with the books of account of the Group; - Note 3 reflects the Group's investment in shares during the financial year ended 31 December 2022; - Note 29 reflects the disclosures relating to material related party transactions, balances, and the terms under which they were conducted; - Note 26 reflects the disclosures relating to social contributions made during the year; and - Based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Group has contravened during the financial year ended 31 December 2022 any of the applicable provisions of the UAE Federal Decree Law No. (32) of 2021 or, its Memorandum and Articles of Association which would materially affect its activities or its financial position as at 31 December 2022.
+- We have obtained all the information we considered necessary for the purposes of our audit; - The consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Decree Law No. (32) of 2021; - The Group has maintained proper books of account; - The financial information included in the Report of Board of Directors is consistent with the books of account of the Group; - Note 3 reflects the Group's investment in shares during the financial year ended 31 December 2023; - Note 32 reflects the disclosures relating to material related party transactions, balances, and the terms under which they were conducted; - Note 29 reflects the disclosures relating to social contributions made during the year; and - Based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Group has contravened during the financial year ended 31 December 2023 any of the applicable provisions of the UAE Federal Decree Law No. (32) of 2021 or, its Memorandum and Articles of Association which would materially affect its activities or its financial position as at 31 December 2023.

-Further, as required by the Resolution of the Chairman of the Abu Dhabi Accountability Authority No. 88 of 2021 pertaining to Auditing the Financial Statements of Subject Entities, we report that based on the procedures performed and information provided to us, nothing has come to our attention that causes us to believe that the Company has not complied, in all material respects, with any of the provisions of the following laws, regulations and circulars as applicable, which would materially affect its activities or the financial statements as at 31 December 2022:
+Further, as required by the ADAA Chairman Resolution No. 88 of 2021 regarding financial statements Audit Standards for the Subject Entities, we report, in connection with our audit of the financial statements for the year ended 31 December 2023, that nothing has come to our attention that causes us to believe that the Group has not complied, in all material respects, with any of the provisions of the following laws, regulations and circulars as applicable, which would materially affect its activities or the financial statements as at 31 December 2023:

-- Law No. (1) of 2017 concerning the Financial System of the Government of Abu Dhabi and instructions issued by the Department of Finance pertaining to the preparation and implementation of the annual budget of the Subject Entities; - · Law of establishment; and - Relevant provisions of the applicable laws, resolutions and circulars that have an impact on Group's consolidated financial statements.
+- Its Articles of Association; and - Relevant provisions of the applicable laws, resolutions and circulars that have an impact on Group's consolidated financial statements.